James P. deWolfe: Early life

-He was born in Kansas City, Kansas where he had a gift for music.
-Growing up, he attended St. Paul’s church and sang in the choir.
+He was born in Kansas City, Kansas to parents Edward DeWolfe and Caroline Evangeline (Gilges).
+He attended St. Paul’s church and sang in the choir.
+As a child he showed a gift for music.

 deWolfe attended Kenyon College where he was a founding member of Lambda chapter of Sigma Pi fraternity and its first president.
 While at Kenyon, he was the choir master for the college choir.
 He graduated in 1917 and started attending the seminary at Bexley Hall.
 While attending Bexley Hall, he volunteered his time to Sigma Pi as chairman of the national fraternity’s first song committee.
 This committee compiled and published the first edition of Songs of Sigma Pi.
 In 1916, he married Elizabeth Spitler Owen of Mt.
 Vernon, Ohio.
 They would go on to have three children: James Jr. (1918–2009), Philip, and Elizabeth.

 Early ministry

 Rev. deWolfe was ordained on December 21, 1919.
 His first ministry was at St. Peter’s church in Pittsburg, Kansas.
 During his time in Pittsburgh, he also served as chaplain for Camp Tuttle which was a summer camp run by the Brotherhood of St. Andrew.
 In 1922 he was moved to St. Andrew’s Church in Kansas City, Missouri.
 In 1934 he was moved to Christ Church Cathedral in Houston, Texas where he rebuilt the church’s edifice.
 While in Houston he started a nursery, a social settlement for young people, a clinic for mothers, a family service bureau, and a home for elderly women.
 He was also the director of the local symphony orchestra.
 From 1940 to 1942 he was the Dean of the Cathedral of St. John the Divine in New York City.